 English: Some 49% of Latvians can communicate in English.
 Generally, younger residents of Riga are more likely to speak English than older Latvians in rural regions.
-Because primary schools typically offer multilingual instruction, many Latvian youth are proficient in Latvian, Russian, and English (see p.
-5-6 of Learning and Knowledge).
+Because primary schools typically offer multilingual instruction, many Latvian youth are proficient in Latvian, Russian, and English (see Learning and Knowledge).